EJMason/book-node-api/docs/bookFalse.md

-# User: Create new user
+# Mark Users's Book Unread

 Marks a book in a users collection as true